GED to passing the TEAS and becoming an RN." />

 For community colleges and the vast majority of state universities, the answer is a resounding no. These institutions use the GED to satisfy the basic requirement of secondary education completion.
 Once you check that box, the admissions committee immediately moves their focus to the metrics that actually matter for nursing school success: your college-level prerequisite GPA and your scores on nursing entrance exams.

 In the eyes of a nursing school admissions director, a student with a GED who achieves a 3.8 GPA in college-level Anatomy and Physiology is vastly superior to a student with a traditional high school diploma who struggles to maintain a 2.5 GPA in the same courses.
-Your past does not dictate your future.
+Your past doesn't dictate your future.
 Your recent academic performance is what proves your capability.

 Step 2: Start With Community College Prerequisites